 After performing the above tasks, the toolbars will vanish and you will get rid of these icons.

-Although you can use the above tip to hide search and task view toolbars easily, but you can do it using the registry editor also.
+Although you can do the same using the registry editor also.

-Hide Task View and Search Toolbars From Windows 10 Taskbar through Registry Editor
+2] Regedit to Hide Task View and Search Toolbars From Windows 10 Taskbar

-- Choose Yes when evoked by User Account Control.
+- Choose – Yes on User Account Control.

 HKEY_CURRENT_USER -> Software -> Microsoft -> Windows -> CurrentVersion